-Entries must be between 4000 and 10,000 words and not have been published previously, including on the Internet.
+Entries must not have been published previously, including on the Internet.

 The prize winning entries will be published.
 Please do not enter the competition if you do not want your work to be published.

-Entries will be judged on the quality of the research and writing and the ability to hold the reader’s attention.
+Entries will be judged on the quality of the writing and research and the ability to hold the reader’s attention.

 More than one entry from the same author will be accepted as long as they are submitted in separate emails.

-Entrants must submit a separate cover page with the title of the work, their full name, contact details and brief biographical information.
+Entrants must submit an entry form along with their entry.
+Download entry form and include the title of the work, name, contact details, brief biographical information and details of Gippsland connection.
 Entries submitted anonymously or using a pseudonym will not be accepted.

-mail entries to Phyllis Papps at email@example.com by September 4, 2020.
+Email entries to Catherine Watson at firstname.lastname@example.org by September 14, 2022.